 Falcon 9 is a two-stage rocket designed and manufactured by SpaceX for the reliable and safe transport of satellites and the Dragon spacecraft into orbit.
 The Block 5 variant is the fifth major interval aimed at improving upon the ability for rapid reusability.See Falcon Details

-NO attempt to recover this stage will be made.
-The booster does not have any recovery hardware installed.Core will be expended.
+NO attempt to recover this stage was made.
+The booster did not have any recovery hardware installed.Core will be expended.